nhindman/Arrived/README.md

 See a demo of Arrived at https://arrived.splashthat.com

+The bulk of the code referenced below can found be found in [twilio.js](https://github.com/nhindman/Arrived/blob/master/server/twillo.js).

-Arrived is a Meteor application that utilizes the following APIs:
+Arrived is a Meteor application that uses the following APIs:
 * [Uber] (#uber)
 * [Twilio] (#twilio)
 * [Foursquare] (#foursquare)

 ## <a name="uber"></a> Uber
-In order to make ride requests on behalf of an Uber user, Arrived obtains an access_token from Uber in three steps:
+In order to make ride requests on behalf of an Uber user, Arrived obtains an access_token from the Uber API in three steps:

 1. [Authorize](https://github.com/nhindman/Arrived/blob/master/server/twillo.js#L235)
 2. [Receive a redirect URI](https://github.com/nhindman/Arrived/blob/master/server/twillo.js#L89)
 3. [Get an access_token](https://github.com/nhindman/Arrived/blob/master/server/twillo.js#L26)

-Below is how the Arrived app follows each of the three OAuth steps above:

 **1. Authorize**

 When Arrived receives a text message from a user, it checks the Arrived app’s user database to see if a user with the same phone number has a valid access token, which would authorize Arrived to make ride requests on that user’s behalf.

 If Arrived does not find a valid access token, it prompts the user to enter the email associated with their Uber account (which Arrived saves to its user database for later use).
-Arrived then asks the user to login via a URL that directs the user to an HTML web form where a user can approve or deny access to their Uber account.
+Arrived then asks the user to login via a URL that directs to a web form where a user can approve or deny the app's access to their Uber account.
 A full list of query parameters to append to the login URL can be found [here](https://developer.uber.com/docs/authentication#section-step-one-authorize).

-Here’s how the Arrived app’s login URL looks before it is short-linked:
+Here’s how the Arrived app’s login URL looks:
 `https://login.uber.com/oauth/authorize?client_id=ARRIVED_CLIENT_ID&response_type=code&scope=profile+request&redirect_uri=https://arrived-nhindman.c9users.io/api/uber`

 **2. Receive the redirect URI**

-After a user completes the web form - thereby authorizing Arrived - Uber sends a single-use authorization to the redirect URI and Arrived receives the authorization code:
+After a user completes the web form - thereby authorizing the Arrived app - Uber sends a single-use authorization code to the redirect URI and Arrived receives the authorization code via the following route:
 ```javascript
 Router.route('/api/uber', { where: "server" } )
  .get( function() {